aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldtoa/usepassim/_index.md

 title: FieldToa.UsePassim
 linktitle: UsePassim
 second_title: Aspose.Words for .NET API Reference
-description: FieldToa property.
+description: FieldToa UsePassim property.
 Gets or sets whether to replace five or more different page references to the same authority with passim which is used to indicate that a word or passage occurs frequently in the work cited in C#.
 type: docs
 weight: 110
 url: /net/aspose.words.fields/fieldtoa/usepassim/